 - switch one Medicare Part D plan for another

 Private insurance companies sell Medicare Part C and Part D. A person can find a company that sells a policy in their area by setting up a free account on the Medicare Plan Finder.
-Once they have logged in, the tool will show the Part C and Part D policies available in their zip code.
+Once they have logged in, the tool will show the Part C and Part D policies available in their ZIP code.

 Not all plans work the same way.
 It is important that people take the time to compare the available plans in their area and understand the costs and rules.

-A person will fill out an application form for Medicare Part C or Part D. They will need to give the insurance company their Medicare number and the date on which coverage began for Plan A, Plan B, or both.
-This information is on the Medicare card.
+A person needs to fill out an application form for Medicare Part C or Part D. They also need to give the insurance company their Medicare number and the date on which coverage began for Part A, Part B, or both.
+This information is on their Medicare card.

 Medicare Part C combines the benefits of Medicare Part A and Part B under one plan.
 These plans can also offer additional benefits.
 Medicare Part D is a prescription drug plan that some Medicare Part C plans include.

 Private insurance companies offer Medicare Part C and Part D, but they must follow Medicare rules.
 The insurance company charges a premium for Part C and Part D, which a person pays directly to the company.
-They pay the premium for Medicare Part B to Medicare.
+They then pay the premium for Medicare Part B to Medicare.

 We will update the 2021 costs as soon as possible after the Centers for Medicare and Medicaid Services (CMS) have released them.